BattMoTeam/BattMo.jl/joss/paper.md

 ---
 ![P4D cylindrical cell simulation results. \label{fig:cylindrical}](./assets/elyte_conc.png "P4D results")

-Figure \ref{fig:cylindrical} shows zoomed in 3D results of the surface lithium concentration at the center of the cylindrical cell.
-At the edge of the un-paired coating we can see an imbalance in lithium concentration
+Figure \ref{fig:cylindrical} shows zoomed in 3D results of the electrolyte lithium concentration at the end of the discharge.
+At the beginning and ending of the roll we can we can see an imbalance in lithium concentration.
+These electrolyte depletions and oversaturations may influence the performance of the cell and would have been overlooked in simplified models, underlining the importance of 3D modelling.

 A simple example of a P2D discharge voltage calibration using initial cell parameters and experimental data from Xu at al. [@Xu2015]: